Rickaym/TTS-papers/README.md

 <details>
 <summary> Towards Universal Text-to-Speech: http://www.interspeech2020.org/uploadfile/pdf/Wed-3-4-3.pdf </summary>

-   - A framework for a sequence to sequence multi-lingual TTS
+   - A framework for a sequence-to-sequence multi-lingual TTS
    - The model is trained with a very large, highly unbalanced dataset.
-   - The model is able to learn a new language with 6 minutes and a new speaker with 20 seconds of data after the initial training.
+   - The model is able to learn a new language in 6 minutes and a new speaker with 20 seconds of data after the initial training.
    - The model architecture is a Transformer based Encoder-Decoder network with a Speaker Network and a Language Network for the speaker and language conditinoning.
 The outputs of these networks are concatenated to the Encoder output.
-   - The conditioning networks take a one-hot vector representing the speaker or language ID and projects it to a conditioning representation.
+   - The conditioning networks take a one-hot vector representing the speaker or language ID and project it to a conditioning representation.
    - They use a WaveNet vocoder for converting predicted Mel-Spectrograms to the waveform output.
-   - They use language depended phonemes inputs that are not shared among languages.
+   - They use language-dependent phoneme inputs that are not shared among languages.
    - They sample each batch based on the inverse frequency of each language in the dataset.
 Thus each training batch has a uniform distribution over languages, alleviating the language imbalance in the training dataset.
    - For learning new speakers/languages, they fine-tune the Encoder-Decoder model with the conditioning networks.
 They don’t train the WaveNet model.
-   - They use 1250 hours professional recordings from 50 languages for the training.
+   - They use 1250 hours of professional recordings from 50 languages for the training.
-   - They use 16khz sampling rate for all the audio samples and trim silences at the beginning and the end of each clip.
+   - They use a 16khz sampling rate for all the audio samples and trim silences at the beginning and the end of each clip.
    - They use 4 V100 GPUs for training but they don’t mention how long they trained the model.
-   - The results show that single speaker models are better than the proposed approach in MOS metric.
+   - The results show that single-speaker models are better than the proposed approach in MOS metric.
    - Also using conditioning networks is important for the long-tail languages in the dataset as they improve the MOS metric for them but impair the performance for the high-resource languages.
    - When they add a new speaker, they observe that using more than 5 minutes of data degrades the model performance.
 They claim that since these recordings are not as clean as the original recordings, using more of them affects the model’s general performance.
    - The multi-lingual model is able to train with only 6 minutes of data for new speakers and languages whereas a single speaker model requires 3 hours to train and cannot even attain similar MOS values as the 6 minutes multi-lingual model.